-The consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and using the accounting policies described herein.

-These consolidated financial statements were approved by the Company's Board of Directors on August 29, 2019.
+These consolidated financial statements were approved by the Company's Board of Directors on August 27, 2020.